The centaur-algebra of observables: Setting

+The centaur geometry is a maximally extended asymptotically AdS spacetime.
+We can define a TFD state for the boundary theories on the left and right boundaries of Fig. \ref{fig:Centaur}, where the one-sided Hamiltonians on the $L$ and $R$ act with a suitable boost.
 The algebra of the $L$ or $R$ boundary theory without matter consists of bounded functions of $H_{\rm cent,\,R}$ or $H_{\rm cent,\,L}$ respectively.
+In this way, one can define the modular Hamiltonian $H_{\rm cent,\,R} -H_{\rm cent,\,L}$ that preserves the time translation in the TFD construction from the same arguments as \cite{Witten:2021unn,Chandrasekaran:2022cip}.

 It also suffers from a similar factorisation puzzle as in JT gravity \cite{Harlow:2018tqv,Penington:2023dql,Kolchmeyer:2023gwa}, namely that the algebras $\mathcal{A}_L$ and $\mathcal{A}_R$ commute with each other, since they share the same generator, $H_{\rm JT,\,L}=H_{\rm JT,\,R}$.
-In case of the centaur geometry, the U(1) charge corresponds to the modular Hamiltonian $H_{\rm mod}=H_{\rm cent,\,L}-H_{\rm cent,\,R}$, and the Hamiltonian constraint on physical states $\ket{\psi}$ which are invariant under this symmetry reads $H_{\rm mod}\ket{\psi}=0$, which expresses that $H_{\rm cent,\,L}=H_{\rm cent,\,R}$ for physical states.
-This issue is no longer present once matter is introduced, as follows.
-We define local matter operators, $\chi$, with the appropriate canonical quantization relations respecting $U(1)$ gauge invariance.
-The smearing over $u$ allows to define bounded operators $\mathcal{B}(\chi)$.
-We can then express the time translation generators along the $L/R$ boundary particles as
+In the case of the centaur geometry, the SL$(2,~\mathbf{R})$ invariance corresponds to the modular Hamiltonian $H_{\rm mod}=H_{\rm cent,\,L}-H_{\rm cent,\,R}$, and the Hamiltonian constraint on physical states $\ket{\psi}$ which are invariant under this symmetry reads $H_{\rm mod}\ket{\psi}=0$, which expresses that $H_{\rm cent,\,L}=H_{\rm cent,\,R}$ for physical states.
+This issue is no longer present once that matter is introduced, as follows.
+We define local matter operators, $\chi$, with the appropriate canonical quantization relations respecting SL$(2,~\mathbf{R})$ gauge invariance.
+A careful treatment of the algebra of observables for SL$(2,~\mathbf{R})$ coinvariant states has been presented in \cite{Penington:2023dql} in the context of AdS$_2$ JT gravity.
+Note that even though the procedure for defining the algebra of operators in the same as the JT gravity case, the bulk fields are now propagating in a different background and the mode expansion for these fields will be different from the one on the JT background.

+The smearing over $u$ allows us to define bounded operators $\mathcal{B}(\chi)$.
+We can then express the time translation generators along the $L/R$ boundary as